Post Mortem (Dillom album)

-Post Mortem (stylized in all caps) is the debut studio album by Argentine rapper and singer Dillom.
+Post Mortem is the debut studio album by Argentine rapper and singer Dillom.
 It was released on 1 December 2021 by his own record label, Bohemian Groove.
 Production for the album is handled by Fermín Ugarte, Ramón Evar Peaguda, Luis Tomás La Madrid and Dillom himself.
 Post Mortem received widespread acclaim from music journalists, and was placed on several year-end critics' lists.
 The album spawned four singles: "Opa", "Piso 13", "Pelotuda" and "Rocketpowers".
 The Post Mortem Tour kicked off in February 2022.

 Post Mortem received three nominations at the 2022 Premios Gardel, including Best Urban Music Album.

 Background and composition

 Dillom rose to fame in 2018 with the self-produced track "Dripping" and founded the creative team Rip Gang, alongside fellow musicians Ill Quentín, Muerejoven, Odd Mami, Taichu and Saramalacara.
 In 2019, he became one of the most prominent figures in "the new wave of Argentine trap" with a lauded performance at Buenos Aires Trap Festival and a much-discussed collaboration with producer and DJ Bizarrap.
 In 2020, Dillom founded his own record label, Bohemian Groove, and released his most successful solo single to date, "Dudade".
 In 2021, he was featured on L-Gante's "Tinty Nasty" and announced that we would release his debut album later in the year.

 Dillom worked on Post Mortem for two years and described the process as "challenging" and "exhausting".
 During an interview with TN, he said that what inspired him to make the album was his "fear of death"; "There were many great things happening in my life and suddenly I was afraid of dying [...]
 I think the only way towards immortality is through art so I made an album with what I want to be left from me if I die."
 Post Mortem was produced by Fermín Ugarte, Ramón Evar Peaguda, Luis Tomás La Madrid and Dillom himself, and was recorded at Estudio El Árbol in Buenos Aires and Estudio Sonorámica in Córdoba.